cozodb/cozo-docs/source/functions.rst

 These are constructs that return expressions:

-* ``try(a, b, ...)`` evaluates each argument in turn, stops at the first expression that does not throw and return its value.
 * ``if(a, b, c)`` evaluates ``a``, and if the result is ``true``, evaluate ``b`` and returns its value, otherwise evaluate ``c`` and returns its value.
   ``a`` must evaluate to a boolean.
 * ``if(a, b)`` same as ``if(a, b, null)``